AndrewBubnov/teletype/README.md

 - **Image Exchange**: Users can seamlessly exchange images within chats.
 An icon for expanding an image to fullscreen is located in the bottom right corner of the image, and a corresponding icon allows users to reduce the image back to its original size.

 - **Image Previews**: When selecting an image from the device's memory before sending it, a preview appears next to the send button.
-The maximum size for uploaded images is limited to 700KB.
+The maximum size for uploaded images is limited to 900KB.

+- **Photo Capture and Sending**: Users can capture photos by clicking on the camera icon, and they can seamlessly send the captured photos as messages.
+For mobile devices, users have the capability to switch between the main and front-facing cameras.

 - **Emoji Support:** Users can now include emojis in their messages, either along with text or as standalone emoji messages.